sheikhmishar/localhost-tunnel/README.md

 3. Max content-size is limited to your RAM size
 4. CORS(Cross Origin Resource Sharing) must be enabled on the client localhost server
 5. Redirect hasn't been implemented yet
-6. Sometimes, weird caching issue happens on production, which doesn't happen in my local machine

 ## How to use (For Users):
 1. Run your localhost http/s project that your want to be live. (example,`VSCode live server`)